AutoSponge/dev-notes/github-ci.md

 git clean -fdx

-# Fetch all commits and new branches/tags from the git server.
+# Fetch all commits and new branches/tags from the git server and remove deleted branches.

 git fetch --all --prune